check-spelling/check-spelling-docs/Event-descriptions.md

 * Add the files to `excludes.txt`.
 * Disable detection by using `use_magic_file: 0`.
 * If the file should not be identified as a binary file, please search for an issue, and if you don't find one, please [file a ticket](https://github.com/check-spelling/check-spelling/issues/new).

+# missing-rule-definition

+Each event in check-spelling should have a definition in check-spelling's `sarif.json` file which in turn should link to a specific event description (in this document).
+Unfortunately, if you're reading this because you clicked a link from a GitHub event, then that means that there was an event in check-spelling that isn't documented in `sarif.json`.

+## Resolution

+Please search for an issue, and if you don't find one, please [file a ticket](https://github.com/check-spelling/check-spelling/issues/new); include as much detail about the occurrence as possible.